Benefits of Chapter 7 Bankruptcy

 For many people, the discharge order is provided 95-105 days after their initial filing.
 This short timeline helps you to financially recover more quickly and to ease your emotional distress caused by overwhelming debt.
 Within a few short months, you can realize a dramatic and positive change in your life.

-Your Debt Is Discharged
+2. With Chapter 7 Bankruptcy, Your Debt Is Discharged

 One of the major advantages of filing chapter 7 is that it can wipe out all or most of your debt.
 Your debt is discharged, meaning that you no longer have a legal obligation to pay it.
 The discharged creditors get whatever they get, and you are under no obligation to pay them any more money.

-You Get Relief from Creditor Harassment
+3. Chapter 7 Bankruptcy Gets You Relief from Creditor Harassment

 When you are behind on payments, you may receive calls from creditors.
 These harassing communications can drain you emotionally and leave you feeling frustrated and /or discouraged.
 A bankruptcy filing stops calls and harassing communications.